JoshuaKing/refactor-code-exam-backend/notes.md

 - Replace logger with industry standard/lib specialised
  - console logging may be synchronous, not handle encodings, lack timing data, may not handle multiple threads or processes etc
 - Make / endpoint /state/:state
+- Fix vulnerabilities in npm packages (at least if in prod packages)

 # Load Test
 - Small modifications for getWarnings (still searches for state each req)